-6. Initiation under an Arbitration Provision
+6. Initiation under an Arbitration Provision in a Contract

-Arbitration under an arbitration provision in a contract or engagement letter shall be initiated in the following manner.
+Arbitration under an arbitration provision in a contract shall be initiated in the following manner:

 - a.
-The initiating party (hereinafter claimant) shall, within the time period, if any, specified in the contract(s) or engagement letter(s), give written notice to the other party (hereinafter respondent) of its intention to arbitrate (demand), which notice shall contain a statement setting forth the nature of the dispute, the amount involved, if any, the remedy sought, and the hearing locale requested, and - b. shall file at any regional office at the AAA three copies of the notice and three copies of the arbitration provisions of the contract or engagement letter, together with the appropriate filing fee as provided in the schedule on page 32.
+The initiating party (hereinafter claimant) shall, within the time period, if any, specified in the contract(s), give written notice to the other party (hereinafter respondent) of its intention to arbitrate (demand), which notice shall contain a statement setting forth the nature of the dispute, the amount involved, if any, the remedy sought, and the hearing locale requested, and - b. shall file at any regional office of the AAA three copies of the notice and three copies of the arbitration provisions of the contract, together with the appropriate filing fee as provided in the schedule.

-The AAA shall give notice of the filing to the respondent or respondents.
-A respondent may file an answering statement in duplicate with the AAA within 10 days after notice from the AAA, in which event the respondent shall at the same time send a copy of the answering statement to the claimant.
+The AAA shall give notice of such filing to the respondent or respondents.
+A respondent may file an answering statement in duplicate with the AAA within ten days after notice from the AAA, in which event the respondent shall at the same time send a copy of the answering statement to the claimant.
 If a counterclaim is asserted, it shall contain a statement setting forth the nature of the counterclaim, the amount involved, if any, and the remedy sought.
-If a counterclaim is made, the appropriate fee provided in the schedule on page 32 shall be forwarded to the AAA with the answering statement.

-If the respondent does not file an answering claim, within the stated time, it will be deemed to have denied the claim.
+If a counterclaim is made, the appropriate fee provided in the schedule shall be forwarded to the AAA with the answering statement.
+If no answering statement is filed within the stated time, it will be treated as a denial of the claim.
 Failure to file an answering statement shall not operate to delay the arbitration.
+The demand or answer may assert a third-party claim against another party, if the third party is obliged to arbitrate the subject of that party's claim under these rules.
+The arbitrator is authorized to resolve any dispute over such joinder.